rizwansoaib/whatsapp-monitor/README.md

 # Whatsapp Monitor

-When your crush be online on Whatsapp get notification in your Desktop and voice notification and  smartphone notification without any installed app.
+When your crush be online on Whatsapp get notification in your Desktop and voice notification and  in smartphone notification without any installed app.

 # Video Click to play
    [![video](https://user-images.githubusercontent.com/29729380/59044166-4296d380-889b-11e9-9848-7f6b97d75f63.png)](https://youtu.be/3Xo45yhncwg)